EMERGENCY:

 Our History in Nigeria

-Project HOPE has been working in Nigeria since 2012 with a focus on HIV; maternal, newborn, and child health; mental health; and health system strengthening.
+Project HOPE has worked in Nigeria since 2012, with a focus on HIV; maternal, newborn, and child health; mental health; and health system strengthening programs.

 In 2014, during the Ebola crisis, Project HOPE collaborated with several other organizations to improve infection prevention and support local health facilities.